InternetRalsei/InternetRalsei/README.md

 # Hai!!

-I'm i-fail24, a 14y/o i-win type from Dartford, United Kingdom that knows how to write HTML code and make obamiumtech want shoot me.
+I'm SHDE (short for ShrinelinkDev), a 14y/o editor/gamer from Dartford, United Kingdom that knows how to write HTML code ~~and make obamiumtech want shoot me~~.

 If you cant tell already, I'm still kinda new to this kinda stuff, so please don't question me if something is off.